 Scroll to the bottom of the page and you are about to find another 8 or so keywords directly related to “furnace cleaning Calgary”…

-As we can see here these keywords are very closely related, and would be awesome keywords to include on your furnace cleaning / furnace maintenance page.
+As we can see here, these keywords are very closely related and would be awesome keywords to include on your furnace cleaning or furnace maintenance page.

-This is just a simple first step in finding some quick keywords worth targeting on your page and you can do with just about and HVAC or Plumbing service.
+This is just a simple first step in finding some quick keywords worth targeting on your page, and you can do this with just about any HVAC or Plumbing service.